kulics/koral/book-en/document.md

 An interface is used to specify the functions necessary for a particular function, and a structure is considered to implement an interface as long as it contains all the functions required by an interface.

 ## Definition
-The only difference between an interface and a structure is that there can only be immutable function variables inside, and they cannot have initial values.
+Interfaces are defined directly using `{}` and, unlike constructs, none of their members have initial values.

 E.g:
 ```
-protocol = $ {
+protocol = {
 }
 ```